Worldwide Locations:

 Foreign Ownership:

-JSCs can be fully owned by foreign nationals or entities, promoting international investment and participation in the Egyptian market.
+JSCs can be fully owned by foreign nationals or entities, supporting international participation and investment in the Egyptian market when you choose to register a company in Egypt.

 Register a Company in Egypt